API - Open Data Lazio

-Evidently when talking about APIs (Application Programming Interface), in this context we are talking about web APIs that is web services that enable other programs to interact with the open data repository.
+Evidently when talking about APIs (Application Programming Interface), in this context we are talking about web APIs, that is web services that enable other programs to interact with the open data repository.
 In particular, the open data portal offers RESTful web services that, in respect of classic SOAP or other technologies, are easier to be used by client application, both ordinary web app or mobile ones.
 RESTful APIs are resources oriented services and, for the open data portal, resources are especially "dataset" and "resources" (in the sense of the physical components of a dataset), or better the metadata that describes them.
 Thus we have APIs for adding new datasets to the catalog or change some attributes that describe a resource or search for a particular keyword or retrieve all the attributes of a particular dataset, just to name a few.

 Generally speaking, everything that you can do with the catalog's human interface, can be done using APIs with some slightly differences, but with the same security considerations, meaning that some of the APIs require authorization.
 Search and visualization/download APIs are freely available.